IceHe/lib/mac/setup-guide.md

 ## Homebrew & Homebrew-Cask

-[Homebrew](https://brew.sh) is a macOS package manager for installing and managing softwares
+[Homebrew](https://brew.sh) is a software package management system that simplifies the installation of software on macOS

-[Homebrew-Cask](https://formulae.brew.sh/cask/) extends Homebrew and allows you to install the large binary files via a command-line tool
+[Homebrew-Cask](https://formulae.brew.sh/cask/) extends Homebrew and allows me to install the large binary files via a command-line tool

-NOTE : You can search the available softwares you need on [Homebrew Formulae](https://formulae.brew.sh)
+I can search the available softwares I need on [Homebrew Formulae](https://formulae.brew.sh)

 - CLI softwares : [Formula](https://formulae.brew.sh/formula/) - a listing of all packages available from the core tap
 - GUI softwares : [Cask](https://formulae.brew.sh/cask) - a listing of all casks available from the cask tap